dbursztynowski/5g-taskforce/looptest/README.md

 If InPlacePodVerticalScaling has already been enabled in your cluster you can skip this section and go directly to [Testing in-place pod scaling](#testing-in-place-scaling-of-pods).
 This is the case if you installed k3s cluster using our [Ansible guide](https://github.com/dbursztynowski/k3s-taskforce/tree/master/pi-cluster-install).
 Otherwise follow the rest of this section.

 > [!Note]
-> Vertical scaling actually refers to containers, as containers (not pods) are assigned actual resources, such as RAM or CPU.
-In this guide, the terms "container scalability" and "container scalability" are used interchangeably to refer to container scaling.
+> Pod vertical scaling as a "formal" Kubernetes term actually refers to containers, as containers (not pods) are assigned actual resources, such as RAM or CPU.
+In this guide, the terms "container scaling" and "pod scaling" are used interchangeably.

 ## 1.1.
 Enable during k3s installation